Technical Architecture

 Explains how the same surface is exposed as:

-GAME Workers / Functions in Virtual,
+GAME Workers and Functions in Virtual.

-ACP integration calls (execution/validation hooks),
+ACP integration calls (execution and validation hooks).

-and, over time, MCP / x402 surfaces and ERC-8004 validator endpoints.
+Over time, MCP / x402 surfaces and ERC-8004 validator endpoints.

-Use this page when you want to know “what do I send to Bardiel, and what do I get back?”
+What do I send to Bardiel, and what do I get back?

-Policy Engine & Tiers
+Policy Engine and Tiers

-Explains how Bardiel decides validation depth, redundancy, and cost vs risk trade-offs:
+Explains how Bardiel decides validation depth, redundancy, and cost vs risk trade-offs.

 Tiers:

-How tiers map to:
+Covers how tiers map to:

-number and diversity of miners,
+Number and diversity of miners.

-PoI / consensus checks,
+PoI / consensus checks.

-cost and latency.
+Expected cost and latency.

-Virtual pre-action checks (guardrails before tools/ACP),
+Virtual pre-action checks (guardrails before tools and ACP).

-ERC-8004 validators (pre- and post-action checks for jobs).
+ERC-8004 validators (pre- and post-action checks for jobs and settlements).

 Use this page when you care about risk vs cost vs latency and how Bardiel chooses between them.

-Sessions, Billing & x402
+Sessions, Billing and x402

-Documents how Bardiel uses Cortensor’s economic layer:
+Documents how Bardiel uses Cortensor’s economic layer.

 Sessions as prepaid budgets on Cortensor.